 - Old Oxford Rd

-The preliminary designs will be shared with the public in the coming months for feedback.
-Staff is also working on how best to phase, fund, and design the intersection and other corridor projects.
+Staff is working on how best to phase, fund, and design the other projects identified in the plan.
 More information will be shared as it becomes available.

 Background The City of Durham's Transportation Department recently updated and combined the comprehensive bicycle and pedestrian plans into one document focused on implementation.
 Working with consultants from Stantec, Toole Design, and Mobycon, the plan helped the City determine which bicycle and pedestrian facilities are the most critically needed to improve safety, connectivity, and quality of life.
 It also helped the City identify the best funding strategy to streamline the process of design and implementation.